nicolaslopezj/searchable/README.md

 Searchable is a trait for Laravel 4.2+ that adds a simple search function to Eloquent Models.

-Searchable allows custom columns and relevance for each model.
+Searchable allows you to perform searches in a table giving priorities to each field.

+This is not optimized for big searchs, but sometimes you just need to make it simple.

 # Installation